Soumya-glitch-charlie/Performance-and-Security-Analysis-of-a-Custom-Hash-function/README.md

 <h2>Working Principle of SHA-256</h2>
 SHA-256 processes data in fixed-size blocks of 512 bits (64 bytes).
 The algorithm follows these primary steps:

-- **Hash Generation Function:**
+- **Hash Function Generation:**

    The ‘generate_hash’ function takes a message and processes it to produce a  256-bit hash value.

 1.	**Padding:**
 -	Padding ensures that the message length is a multiple of 512 bits.